 “Planners wanted low wages to—crudely—force more people into the workforce and insure that there was a larger return on labor to produce a surplus that they could then reinvest, spend on bombs etc.,” Robinson writes in an email.
 “Enterprise directors wanted higher wage allocations so that they had money to keep workers from leaving enterprises, so that they could expand their labor force to cope with production bottlenecks, and to give them more flexibility in paying workers.”

-According to history of Russia, toward the end of his rule Khrushchev was forced to abandon a Seven-Year Plan two years early.
+When Nikita Khrushchev took over the Kremlin, a sweeping wage reform was undertaken that raised minimum wages for workers—but, by moving away from the approach of paying by piece, aimed to rein in the growth in wages.
+It didn’t work.
+According to the Federal Research Service’s history of Russia, toward the end of his rule Khrushchev was forced to abandon a Seven-Year Plan two years early.

 Under Leonid Brezhnev, who followed Khrushchev, the Soviets reduced central control and wages rose.
 But since there were so few consumer goods for purchase, workers saw little incentive to work harder and saved their extra income in state banks.
 Khrushchev was succeeded by two transitional leaders, Yuri Andropov and Konstantin Chernenko, who each died within 15 months of taking office.
 Mikhail Gorbachev became premier in 1985 and introduced his perestroika market reforms within a year.